Itserge1/Lumora/readme.md

     * `Security OU` with LogArchive/Security accounts.
     * Split `Dev` and `Staging` into separate accounts if needed.

 ✅ This is basically the **“startup to small team” best practice**.
 Enterprises take it further (6–10+ accounts), but for Lumora this is a clean starting point.

 ### 🏗️ AWS Organization Structure (Future Structure)

+The structure bellow is how we plan to scale up our AWS cloud infrastructure later.

 ```
 Root